RobTillaart/Adler/README.md

 Adler16 does more often the modulo math as it reaches halfway uint16_t faster than Adler32 reaches halfway uint32_t.

-As the Adler16 is less performant as the Adler32, it is often the best to use the 32 bit version.
+As the Adler16 is less performant as the Adler32 (on alll tested platforms), it is often the best to use the 32 bit version.

 ## Operation